openthread/openthread/doc/spinel-protocol-src/spinel-prop-mac.md

 * Type: Write
 * Packed-Encoding: `A(E)`

 Configures the list of extended addresses used for source matching.
+This property is only available if the `SPINEL_CAP_MAC_RAW` capability is present.

 Structure Parameters: